10 Best Undervalued Stocks With Great Momentum for December 2025

 Risk Factors

-- Geopolitical tensions impacting Taiwan and global supply chains
+- Geopolitical tensions between Taiwan and China creating supply chain uncertainty

 | Metric | Value |